 The EHS Signature Courses make it possible for you to "Do GOOD Work" in the local community as part of your coursework.
-Throughout these courses, you'll cultivate the ability to see multiple perspectives, examine your assumptions of others, make connections between the classroom and field experiences and apply what you've learned to new, complex situations.
+Throughout these courses, you'll cultivate the ability to see multiple perspectives, examine your assumptions of others, make connections between the classroom and field experiences, and apply what you've learned to new, complex situations.

-The EHS Signature Courses are integrated throughout your time at Champlain, as a part of a four-year, innovative capstone experience.
+These courses are woven into your time at Champlain as a part of a four-year, innovative Capstone experience.
 Starting on day one, you'll be focused on integrated thinking and learning in EHS 100 as you are welcomed as a member of our community.

-Based on major, you'll either take EHS 200: Hot Topics Seminar or EHS 210: Social Justice Intensive during your sophomore and junior years.
+Based on your major, you'll either take EHS 200: Hot Topics Seminar or EHS 210: Social Justice Intensive during your sophomore and junior years.
 These are six-week courses that thoughtfully examine controversial topics that impact all EHS professionals.

 - EHS 200: Hot Topics Seminar You'll view films, listen to speakers, and discuss topics from multiple perspectives in this seminar class.
 Professional ethics—something every EHS graduate needs—will be an essential element of this class.
 A recent Hot Topics Seminar, Gender & Justice, explored modern issues of gender.
 A panel of local activists and advocates fielded questions related to gender equity as a social justice issue and described how their professional work supports gender-equity efforts.

 - EHS 210: Social Justice Intensive This class includes a practical, social-justice themed project that explores the meaning of social justice within your future profession.
 In this seminar, you'll participate in a meaningful, real-world experience based on a social justice theme and examine that experience from the multiple professional perspectives in the class.

 Each previous EHS Signature Course has been building up to your Capstone class, which helps you navigate the transition from student to professional.